botpress/botpress/docs/middlewares.md

 })
 ```

-Once all middlewares have been registered (usually modules should register middlewares immediatly in their initialization), **you must load them** using [`bp.loadMiddlewares()`](core-reference.md), which will create the incoming and outgoing chains automatically.
+Once all middleware functions have been registered (usually modules should register middleware functions immediatly in their initialization), **you must load them** using [`bp.loadMiddlewares()`](core-reference.md), which will create the incoming and outgoing chains automatically.

-Once middlewares are loaded, you'll see them displayed in your bot's interface:
+Once middleware functions are loaded, you'll see them displayed in your bot's interface:

 ![](/assets/screenshot-middlewares.png)

-## Ordering middlewares
+## Ordering middleware functions

-By default, middlewares are ordered by **ascending order** according to their `order` property set on registration.
+By default, middleware functions are ordered by **ascending order** according to their `order` property set on registration.
 The order can then be manually overwritten:

 ![](/assets/screenshot-middlewares-order.png)

-You can also re-order them programmatically using middlewares customizations.
+You can also re-order them programmatically using middleware function customizations.

 ## Full Messages Lifecycle Example